 Allow leftover pasta to cool completely, then store in an airtight container in the fridge for up to 5 days.

 To reheat leftovers, place on a microwave safe dish and heat for 1 to 2 minutes, until it's warm.
-Garnish with grated parmesan.
+And don't skimp on the cheese - sprinkle on some extra grated parmesan.
+Because why not? (:

 My Grandma is Korean, and she's the one who hooked me on the flavor of gochujang.
 Sometimes we sit and chit chat while dipping sliced cucumber straight into the gochujang tub for a crunchy, spicy snack.